jobdiogenes/fastr/README.md

 + FastR its not viable for short run scripts, since loading are more slow than standard Gnu-R and will not benefited from optimizations
 + FastR are under early development, so you need takes more care about installing R packages.
-> Get more informations about compatibility, parameters, etc in [GraalVM Reference Manual for R](https://www.graalvm.org/docs/reference-manual/languages/r/)
+> Get more information's about compatibility, parameters, etc in [GraalVM Reference Manual for R](https://www.graalvm.org/docs/reference-manual/languages/r/)

 ## How to use this FastR Docker

 + First you need to have docker engine installed in your computer.
-Under Debian, Ubuntu, LinuxMint or other debian base system, is already on base repositories.
+Under Debian, Ubuntu, LinuxMint or other Debian base system, is already on base repositories.
 But, you could use Docker.com repositories to get the newest version.
 + If you want really deploy FastR for your needs or research group in your own computer or server.
 Its highly recommended to configure where docker engine will store contents.
 Do this changing "graph" parameter in daemon.json that in ubuntu/debian is at /etc/docker/daemon, to a directory mapped to outside of system partition.

 ## Using this docker image